pelias/documentation/pelias_from_scratch.md

 ```

 Depending on how much data you've imported, now may be a good time to grab a coffee.
-You can expect around 800-2000 inserts per second.
+You can expect up to 7000 records per second to be importer per importer.

 The order of imports does not matter.
 Multiple importers can be run in parallel to speed up the setup process.
 Each of our importers operates independent of the data that is already in Elasticsearch.